Taissa Farmiga: 2011–2014: Early work and television breakthrough

-Although Farmiga initially planned to become an accountant, she was persuaded by her sister, Vera Farmiga, to appear in her directorial debut drama Higher Ground, where she was cast as the 16-year-old version of the lead character Corinne Walker.
+Although Farmiga initially planned on becoming an accountant, she was persuaded by her sister, Vera, to appear in her directorial debut drama Higher Ground, where she was cast as the 16-year-old version of the lead character, Corinne Walker.
 Shortly after its premiere at the 2011 Sundance, where Farmiga garnered rave reviews for her performance, she was signed to talent agency ICM Partners.

 That same year, Farmiga starred in the first season of FX's anthology series American Horror Story, which launched her to worldwide prominence.
-Murder House, where she played Violet Harmon, the troubled adolescent daughter of Vivien (Connie Britton) and Ben Harmon (Dylan McDermott).
-She secured the role of Violet Harmon in her first professional acting audition.
-She next joined the cast of Sofia Coppola's crime satire The Bling Ring, based on the real life group of the same name, portraying 17-year-old wild child Sam Moore.
+Murder House, where she played Violet Harmon, the troubled adolescent daughter of Vivien (Connie Britton) and Ben Harmon (Dylan McDermott), premiered to rave reviews.
+She secured the role of Violet in her first professional acting audition.
+She next joined the cast of Sofia Coppola's crime satire The Bling Ring, based on the real life criminal group of the same name, portraying 17-year-old wild child Sam Moore.
 The film opened in Un Certain Regard at the 2013 Cannes Film Festival to generally positive reviews.
-She portrayed Audrey Martin, an uptight teen touring a college campus, in the romantic comedy At Middleton, co-starring with her sister Vera and Andy García.
+She then portrayed Audrey Martin, an uptight teen touring a college campus, in the romantic comedy At Middleton, co-starring with her sister Vera and Andy García.
 The film premiered at the 2013 Seattle International Film Festival and received a mixed to positive response from critics.

-Farmiga starred as Zoe Benson, a young witch afflicted with a dark and dangerous power in American Horror Story: Coven (20132014), for which she received critical acclaim.
+Farmiga returned to the American Horror Story franchise to star as Zoe Benson, a young witch afflicted with a dark and dangerous power in the third season, American Horror Story: Coven (2013–2014), for which she received critical acclaim.
 She had her first leading film role as Anna Greene in Jorge Dorado's psychological thriller Mindscape, which premiered at the 2013 Sitges Film Festival.
-Her performance in Mindscape was lauded by critics; Fotogramas, Spain's oldest film magazine, described her as "hypnotizing", comparing her to a young Hannibal Lecter, and La Razón called her "the hypnotic Farmiga, the precocious youngster with ambiguous and intelligent class".
+Her performance in Mindscape was lauded by critics; comparing her to a young Hannibal Lecter, and La Razón calling her "hypnotic" in the role.
 She next co-starred as Sarah, the main character's love interest, in the biographical crime drama Jamesy Boy (2014).